 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes the revenue recognition requirements in ASC 605, Revenue Recognition.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The ASU also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
-This guidance is effective for us on February 1, 2017.
-Early adoption is not permitted.
+In July 2015, the FASB delayed the effective date by one year and the guidance will now be effective for us on February 1, 2018.
+Early adoption is permitted.
 The guidance is to be applied using one of two retrospective application methods.
 We are currently evaluating the impact of the adoption of this accounting standard update on our internal processes, operating results, and financial reporting.